Yibna: Cultural references

 Palestinian artist Sliman Mansour made Yibna the subject of one of his paintings.
 The work, named for the village, was one of a series of four on destroyed Palestinian villages that he produced in 1988 in order to resist the cancellation of Palestinian history; the others being Yalo, Imwas and Bayt Dajan.

 The harbour of Javneh

 The harbour of ancient Yavneh has been identified on the coast at Minet Rubin (Arabic) or Yavne-Yam (Hebrew), where excavations have revealed fortification going back to the Bronze Age Hyksos.
 It has been in use from the Middle Bronze Age until the 12th century CE, when it was abandoned.
-For more see Yavne-Yam.